syropian/slipspace/README.md

 - [jq](http://stedolan.github.io/jq/) for JSON parsing.
 - Git

-You should also have public key authentication for your server, unless oyu want to enter your SSH password every deploy.
+You should also have public key authentication for your server, unless you want to enter your SSH password every deploy.

 ## Usage